gschibranji/gschibranji/README.md

 My name ist Georg Schibranji, I am a teacher at the College for Electronic Engineering and Technical Informatics (HTL für Elektronik und technische Informatik) in Mödling / Austria.

-Currently I am working on building different deployments for my lab and learning ansible in the process.
+Currently I am working on building different deployments for my lab and learning linux, ansible, obsidian, etc. in the process.

 <!--